Traditional Dental Implant – Ideal Choice for Replacing a Missing Tooth

 As the teeth drift out of place, it can create an unsightly appearance.

-The bone that used to surround your natural tooth root quickly begins to resorb, and which can further destabilize the teeth adjacent.
+The bone that used to surround your natural tooth root quickly begins to resorb.
+This can destabilize the teeth adjacent.
 A single tooth implant is a cost-effective long-term solution that protects and preserves your existing natural teeth and your bite, and it protects your jawbone.

 Why Choose a Single Tooth Implant?

 Traditional options include partial dentures and dental bridges, but a single tooth implant is the gold standard treatment.
 Single tooth implants are self-supporting and provide significant support and protection for the adjacent teeth.
-The procedure to plan and place single tooth implants is relatively quick and non-invasive.
+The plan and placement is relatively quick and non-invasive.

 Other alternative options:

-- Partial dentures are supported by clasps around your existing natural teeth and which can weaken these teeth, potentially causing problems or even their loss in the future.
-Also, partial dentures cannot provide a similar biting or chewing strength compared with natural teeth or implant teeth.
+- Partial dentures are supported by clasps around your existing natural teeth.
+They can weaken these teeth, potentially causing problems or even their loss in the future.
+Partial dentures cannot provide a similar biting or chewing strength compared to natural or implant teeth.

-- Dental bridges are supported by natural teeth that must be substantially ground down and reshaped so they can be crowned.
+- Dental bridges are supported by natural teeth that must be ground down and reshaped so they can be crowned.
 The crowns are attached to the replacement tooth or pontic, creating a strong and stable prosthesis.
-However, you will find any dentist is reluctant to reshape healthy teeth because removing any healthy tooth structure increases the risk of tooth decay and infection in these teeth in the future.
+You will find any dentist is reluctant to reshape healthy teeth because removing any healthy structure increases the risk of tooth decay and infection in these teeth in the future.

 Who Is Suitable for a Single Tooth Implant?

 Single tooth implants are suitable for anyone with reasonable dental and general health, and whose teeth and jaws have finished growing and developing.

-You cannot have any signs of active periodontal disease or other dental problems, and certain medical conditions may increase the risk of implant failure.
+You cannot have any signs of active periodontal disease or other dental problems.
+Certain medical conditions may increase the risk of implant failure.

 What Is the Procedure for a Single Tooth Implant?

-The procedure for a single tooth implant is very straightforward, but you will need an initial consultation at LuxDen dental implants practice.
-Our experienced implant dentist, Dr. Leonard Umanoff, must examine your teeth and jaws and will discuss your dental and medical history, ensuring you are suitable for treatment.
+The procedure for a single tooth implant is straightforward.
+You will need an initial consultation at LuxDen dental implants practice.
+Our experienced dentist, Dr. Leonard Umanoff, examines your teeth and jaws.
+He discusses your dental and medical history, ensuring you are suitable for treatment.